Minimally Invasive Spine Surgery (MIS)

 What is Minimally Invasive Spine Surgery?

-Newer areas for minimally invasive techniques include the fusion of two vertebrae together and expanding endoscopic procedures (meaning: the surgery is performed through little holes in the skin as opposed to a larger incision).
-The field of minimally invasive spine surgery is growing rapidly and the overall trend is toward more minimally invasive techniques and new procedures.
+MIS techniques include the fusion of two vertebrae together and expanding endoscopic procedures.
+This means the surgery is performed through little holes in the skin as opposed to a larger incision.

 Benefits of Minimally Invasive Spine Surgery

 The potential benefits of minimally invasive spine surgery may include:

 - Smaller scars, meaning less pain and blood loss.

 - Less damage to the surrounding tissues beneath the skin, meaning less pain and blood loss.

 The potential outcomes of such operations are the reduction of pain and morbidity associated with standard open surgery.